aQuetzalcoatlus/aQuetzalcoatlus/README.md

 # Hi there 👋

 I am Karthik, a Physics graduate from Freiburg, Germany.
-I am a former science educator passionate about communicating complex ideas to a broad audience in a way that they get an intuition about the underlying concepts.
+I am a science educator passionate about communicating complex ideas to a broad audience in a way that they get an intuition about the underlying concepts.

 ## Master's thesis